varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4202651

-With that you have a block with clickable arrow-shaped element which rolls the block up.
+With that you have a block with a clickable arrow-shaped element which rolls the block up.

 <img src="http://img-fotki.yandex.ru/get/4603/14441195.26/0_6f0c8_b65eea6_L.jpg"
 width="318" height="264" title="Arrow" alt="Arrow" border="0"/>

 ### Redefining JavaScript
-What if you are not sartisfied with the dynamic functionality provided with `box` block?
+What if you are not satisfied with the dynamic functionality provided with the `box` block?
 Maybe you would like it to roll up and left.
-Otherwise, you cannot change code of the library you borrowed if it's not yours.<br/>
+Usually, you cannot alter the code of the library you borrowed your block from as it's not yours.<br/>
-But thanks to using [i-bem
-block-framework](https://github.com/bem/bem-bl/tree/master/blocks-common/i-bem)
-you can change (redefine or extend) block JavaScript on your own level.
+But thanks to using the [i-bem block-framework](https://github.com/bem/bem-bl/tree/master/blocks-common/i-bem) you can change (redefine or extend) block JavaScript on your own level.